test-IO/testio-guides/src/pages/docs/jira_server/create_exploratory_test.md

 description: Learn how to create a new exploratory test.
 ---

-You can **access the "Create Exploratory Test" page** by clicking on the "Create Exploratory Test" section in the Test IO Plugin menu on the left side, or by clicking the "Create new test" button on the Test IO -> Exploratory Tests page.
+You can **access the "Create Exploratory Test" page** by clicking the "Create new test" button on the Test IO -> Exploratory Tests page.

 **Step 1: Select Test IO Product and Product Section**